SkillsFundingAgency/tl-marketing-and-communication/README.md

    * The csv file will not be chcked in to Git
 5. Before running the console app, update CsvFilePath and JsonOutputPath file paths in Program.cs Or
 6. Default paths to input and output file paths are in constants in the code; if you want to set different paths add a file called `appsettings.json` with the content below.
-DO NOT CHECK THIS IN.
+DO NOT CHECK THIS IN (it is already in .gitignore).

 {
   "InputFilePath": "<path to file>",